kristofmester007/stockmagnifier-backend/README.md

 You can also find the frontend related to this project at https://github.com/kristofmester007/stockmagnifier-frontend.

-A deployed version of this project is available at: https://dbatx57diay0.cloudfront.net
+A deployed version of this project is available at: https://dbatx57diay0.cloudfront.net (currently down for cost reasons)

 ## Copyright